Our EFDA Continuing Education program begins in January. Read the information below regarding course details and the application process.

-The EFDA program is designed to prepare Certified Dental Assistants and Licensed Dental Hygienists to apply for the Expanded Functions for the Dental Auxiliary (EFDA) board examination administered by the Commission on Dental Testing in Ohio (CODT) or the Commission on Dental Competency Assessments (CDCA), and to provide experiences for quality, knowledgeable patient care as an entry-level EFDA.
+The EFDA CE program is designed to prepare qualified candidates* to apply for the Expanded Functions for the Dental Auxiliary (EFDA) board examination administered by the Commission on Dental Testing in Ohio (CODT) or the Commission on Dental Competency Assessments (CDCA), and to provide experiences for quality, knowledgeable patient care as an entry level EFDA.
 This course includes over 200 hours of instruction, progressing from pre-clinical laboratory activities to faculty-supervised clinical experience in The College of Dentistry at The Ohio State University.

 Class size is limited and admission is competitive.
 Acceptance into the course is based on the quality of application along with scores from the prerequisite Tooth Anatomy course quiz and amalgam exercise.